← Back to 史記

 使

-In King Qing Xiang Heng's first year, Qin demanded that King Huai give land but could not obtain it.
-Chu established a king to respond to Qin.
-King Zhao of Qin was angered and mobilized troops out of Wu Guan to attack Chu.
-He greatly defeated the Chu army, beheaded fifty thousand, took Xi's fifteen cities, and departed.
-In the second year, King Huai of Chu fled and escaped to return.
-Qin became aware and blocked the Chu road.
-King Huai feared and then fled to Zhao by a byway to seek return.
-Zhao Zhu Fu was in Dai.
-His son King Hui had first been established and was conducting king affairs.
-He feared and did not dare receive the Chu king.
-The Chu king desired to flee to Wei.
-Qin pursued and reached him.
-He then went with the Qin envoy again to Qin.
+In King Qingxiang Heng’s first year, Qin demanded land from King Huai but could not obtain it.
+Chu had established a king in response to Qin, and King Zhao of Qin was angry.
+He sent troops out of Wuguan to attack Chu, greatly defeated the Chu army, beheaded fifty thousand, and took sixteen cities.
+In the second year, King Huai of Chu escaped and tried to return.
+Qin learned of this and blocked the road to Chu, so King Huai grew afraid and fled by a side road to Zhao, hoping Zhao would receive him.
+Zhao Zhufu was in Dai.
+His son King Hui had just taken the throne and was managing royal affairs; he was afraid and did not dare receive the King of Chu.
+The King of Chu wanted to flee to Wei, but Qin caught up with him, and he returned to Qin with the Qin envoy.
 King Huai then fell ill.
 In King Qing Xiang's third year, King Huai died in Qin.
 Qin returned his funeral to the state of Chu.
-All Chu people pitied him, like grieving relatives.
-The feudal lords therefore did not consider Qin upright.
-Qin and Chu cut off relations.
+All the people of Chu pitied him, as if grieving for a relative.
+The feudal lords therefore judged Qin unjust.
+Qin and Chu broke off relations.

 87